The Gospel of Luke Devotional

 How often do we place Bible study, church duties, or our routines above human need?
 Luke 6:1-11 describes how the Pharisees mingled man-made laws into God’s law.
-The rigidness of their hearts blinded their ability to be of service for the sake of…following the law???
+The rigidness of their hearts blinded the understanding of service for the sake of of…following the law???
 I’ve done this.
 We do this.
-We are guilty of allowing an opportunity to pass by when we know we could serve, but instead we go about our own schedules.
-We don’t want to be inconvenienced.
-At minimum the religious teachers used “laws” that prohibited and “validated” their excuse.
+We are guilty of allowing an opportunity to pass by when we know we could serve, but instead, we go about our own schedules.
+We don’t like inconveniences.
+At least the religious teachers used “laws” that prohibited and “validated” their excuse.
 What do we use?

 God allowed me an up close and personal encounter that moved me into action.

-I was just about to begin my run, as I rounded the corner to access the trail opening I saw a man sitting on the bench.
+I was just about to begin my run, as I rounded the corner to get access to the trail opening I saw a man sitting on the bench.
 It was a cold day and he had on more layers than I did.
 Our eyes met and we spoke.
-As I got almost out of ear shot…
+As I got almost out of earshot…

 He yelled, “Excuse me Ma’am?”

 (Irritation shot up my spine.)
 “Yes Sir?”

 “Do you have a few dollars to spare?”